 Year 5 Suggested Reading

-100 best books for 9-11 year-olds here from the book trust:
+100 best books for 9-11 year-olds from the book trust:

 Year 5 and 6 Spellings:

-We ask all parents to support children with learning their times tables at home; this is key to children being successful as Mathematicians.
-All children have a log in for Times Table Rockstars, please visit https://ttrockstars.com/page/features, which outlines the benefits of times table recall speed for your child.
+We ask all Year 5 children to continue practising your times tables at home; this is key to children being successful as Mathematicians.
+All children will also have a log in for ‘Times Table Rock Stars’.
+Please visit https://ttrockstars.com/page/features, which outlines the benefits of times table recall speed.

 Overview of Foundation Subjects within Year 5

 Over the course of Year 5, the children will be immersed into ‘Being a Scientist’ at the start of the year, followed by studying ‘Forces’.
 In Spring, you will learn about ‘Earth and Space’, which will include a trip to the Winchester Science Museum.
 You will then study ‘Properties and Materials’, followed by ‘Animals and Humans’, before completing the year with ‘Life cycles’.

 In History, we start the year exploring ‘Amazing Africa’ exploring the Kingdom of Benin.
 In the Spring Term we will learn about ‘Captivating China’ examining the Shang Dynasty.
 Finally, in the Summer Term we will learn about ‘Brilliant Britain’ where we will look at aspects of World War Two.

 In Geography, where possible, our units link to the History topics.
 We will start the Autumn Term exploring Africa, including: the location of its countries, its climate, mountain ranges and aspects of human geography.
 In the Spring Term, we explore the physical and human aspects of the country, China.
 Finally in the Summer Term, we will develop our knowledge of the UK, including its geographical features, and the locations of its countries, towns, cities, hills, mountains, seas, coasts and rivers.